Far West LHD COVID-19 Update - 5 More Cases

-Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill (21 October), Wilcannia (19 October) and Dareton and Buronga (20 October).
+Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill (21 October), South Broken Hill (19 October), Wilcannia (19 October) and Dareton and Buronga (20 October).
 Residents are urged to be vigilant and come forward for testing.
-Sewage testing in South Broken Hill did not detect the virus (21 October),

 The clinics will offer the Pfizer vaccine and predominantly focus on the local Indigenous residents in these towns, who may have had difficulty in accessing vaccination clinics.
 There may also be further clinics held at different locations during the week based on feedback and demand from the community.